d-kz/d-kz.github.io/_pages/design_reading_group.md

 # {{page.title}}
 {{page.about}} Feel free to <a href="mailto:94kazakov@gmail.com?Subject=Hello%20from%20your%20page" target="_top"><b>reach out</b></a> if you'd like to join.

+Current members:
+- Denis Kazakov
+- Josh Preuss
+- Will Held

+Past topics and readings are below.
+Not all of them are included, but sci-hub still exists.

 ---
-## 6: (Denis) Japanese Design
+## 7: (Denis) Japanese Design
 Initially, was going to read framework type of textbook on design, but realized I disagree with their pitch of design as solely a search through some problem space to satisfy given constraints.
 As an antithesis, thought of Japanese minimalism and this is more a design through artistic lens.
-The book looks really good, but I can’t find the full pdf still.
-Here is something to get started.
-I think preface and chapter 1 (what’s available) is a good place to start.
 ### Reading:
 - Patricia Graham, _Japanese Design: Art, Aesthetics & Culture_: Chapter 1

 ---
-## 5: (Josh) Climate Policy Design
+## 6: (Josh) Climate Policy Design
 Focusing on **feed-in tarrifs**, **renewable portfolio standards**.
 ### Reading:
 - Hal Harvey, _Designing Climate Solutions: A Policy Guide for Low-Carbon Energy_ — energy section, specifically the design recommendations and case study subsections\